D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Description:
 this definition set refers to the various functions an ADCS implements.
 It is to be used for the ADCS capability description.

+## AdvisorySystemAdvice<!-- DEFINITION SET HEADER -->
+- Description:
+this is the part associated to advices provided by advisory systems.

 ## DataDependencies<!-- DEFINITION SET HEADER -->
 - Description:
 this definition set covers the physical dependence of a `DrillingDatPoint` on something else.